commontoolsinc/RFC/rfc/space.md

 ### `/memory/subscribe` {#memorysubscribe}

-The subscribe capability allows receiving real-time updates when changes occur in a space.
+The subscribe capability allows receiving real-time updates when changes occur in a space, functioning as a push-based complement to the poll-based `/memory/query` capability.

 #### Purpose